MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/deploy/How-to-install-Orchestrator-on-a-single-computer.md

 ms.assetid: 7c72117a-8742-4a68-90d1-00c6d9dcd012
 ---
 # How to Install Orchestrator on a Single Computer
-Use the following steps to install all [!INCLUDE[orchlong](Token/orchlong_md.md)] features on a single computer.
+Use the following steps to install all Orchestrator features on a single computer.

-### To install [!INCLUDE[orchshort](Token/orchshort_md.md)] on a single computer
+### To install Orchestrator on a single computer

-1. To start the [!INCLUDE[orchlong](Token/orchlong_md.md)] Setup Wizard on the server where you want to install [!INCLUDE[orchshort](Token/orchshort_md.md)], double\-click **SetupOrchestrator.exe**.
+1. To start the Orechestrator Setup Wizard on the server where you want to install Orechestator, double\-click **SetupOrchestrator.exe**.

     > [!IMPORTANT]
     > Before you begin setup, close any open programs and ensure that there are no pending restarts on the computer.
-For example, if you have installed a server role by using [!INCLUDE[smshort](Token/smshort_md.md)] or have applied a security update, you might have to restart the computer, and then log on to the computer with the same user account to finish the installation of the server role or the security update.
+For example, if you have installed a server role by using Orchestator or have applied a security update, you might have to restart the computer, and then log on to the computer with the same user account to finish the installation of the server role or the security update.

     > [!NOTE]
     > If User Account Control is enabled, then you will be prompted to verify that you want to allow the setup program to run.
 This is because it requires administrative access to make changes to the system.